rosenpass/rosenpass/papers/whitepaper.md

 - Wanja Zaeske
 - Lisa Schmidt = {Scientific Illustrator – \\url{mullana.de}}
 abstract: |
        Rosenpass is used to create post-quantum-secure VPNs.
 Rosenpass computes a shared key, WireGuard (WG) [@wg] uses the shared key to establish a secure connection.
-Rosenpass can also be used without WireGuard, deriving post-quantum-secure symmetric keys for some other application.
+Rosenpass can also be used without WireGuard, deriving post-quantum-secure symmetric keys for another application.
 The Rosenpass protocol builds on “Post-quantum WireGuard” (PQWG) [@pqwg] and improves it by using a cookie mechanism to provide security against state disruption attacks.

        The WireGuard implementation enjoys great trust from the cryptography community and has excellent performance characteristics.
 To preserve these features, the Rosenpass application runs side-by-side with WireGuard and supplies a new post-quantum-secure pre-shared key (PSK) every two minutes.
 WireGuard itself still performs the pre-quantum-secure key exchange and transfers any transport data with no involvement from Rosenpass at all.

        The Rosenpass project consists of a protocol description, an implementation written in Rust, and a symbolic analysis of the protocol’s security using ProVerif [@proverif].
 We are working on a cryptographic security proof using CryptoVerif [@cryptoverif].

-       This document is a guide to engineers and researchers implementing the protocol; a scientific paper discussing the security properties of Rosenpass is work in progress.
+       This document is a guide for engineers and researchers implementing the protocol; a scientific paper discussing the security properties of Rosenpass is work in progress.
 ---

 \enlargethispage{5mm}